SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 In case the quota is exceeded, an e-mail is sent to all tenant administrators to warn them that data will be deleted the following night.
 After 24h, if the quota is still exceeded, all data retention limits are reduced by a fixed percentage.
 The storage quota per device will be reduced as a result of this rule.

-For example, let us assume that a tenant has a storage quota of 10GB.
+> Let us assume that a tenant has a storage quota of 10GB.
 Retention rules are 80 days for measurements, 90 days for all other data.
+>
+>
-- Day 1: In the nightly check, the total storage is calculated at 13GB.
+> - Day 1: In the nightly check, the total storage is calculated at 13GB.
 An e-mail is sent to all the tenant administrators.
+>
-- Day 2: the total storage is still at 13GB.
+> - Day 2: the total storage is still at 13GB.
 The system determines that a 15% reduction of the retention rules is sufficient to be under the storage quota.
 So any measurement older than 68 days (80 days - 15%) and any other data older that 77 days (90 days - 15% results in 76.5 days, rounded to 77 days) is deleted.
+>
-The total storage is now at 9.8GB.
+> The total storage is now at 9.8GB.